TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 That's it!
 You've got yourself the transport matrix of your dreams!

 > [!TIP]
-> The `test/` directory should contain up-to-date examples for building the transport matrix and doing some simple calculations.
+> The `test/` directory contains up-to-date examples for building the transport matrix and doing some simple calculations.

 ## Acknowledgements